ray-project/ray/doc/source/tune-usage.rst

             self.model.load_state_dict(torch.load(checkpoint_path))

 Checkpoints will be saved by training iteration to ``local_dir/exp_name/trial_name/checkpoint_<iter>``.
 You can restore a single trial checkpoint by using ``tune.run(restore=<checkpoint_dir>)``.

+Tune also generates temporary checkpoints for pausing and switching between trials.
+For this purpose, it is important not to depend on absolute paths in the implementation of ``save``.
+See the below reference:

 .. automethod:: ray.tune.Trainable._save
     :noindex: